Skip to main content

 All applications must include at least one UM affiliated person on the project team.
 As such, all UM staff members and students may apply.
 If you are not affiliated with UM but would like to apply, then we offer a matchmaking service to help you connect with UM researchers who would be interested in collaborating on your project so you can apply to the CRR Fund together.
 (The deadline to be added to our matchmaking page is 20 February 2024).

 UM students who intend to apply may be assisted by Dr. Marieke Hopman by means of a coaching interview (email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.).
+Applicants are entitled to one coaching interview with Marieke Hopman, and only one round of limited written feedback on the draft proposal.

 You can find more information on the funding criteria and how to apply below.
 See the about us page for more information on the CRR Fund.